-RESP 150 Microbiology for Patient Care
+RESP 150 Microbiology for Patient Care 2 cr.
 This course takes a survey approach to the classification, morphology, identification, and physiology of microorganisms.
 The major emphasis is on the clinical problems associated with infection nosocomially contracted.
 Some emphasis is also placed on the practical problems and techniques of the cleaning, sterilization, and utilization of contaminated equipment and clothing.

-Prerequisite(s): BIOL-135, BIOL-136, CHEM-120, RESP-105, RESP-115
+Prerequisite(s): BIOL-135, BIOL-136, CHEM-120, RESP-

+105, RESP-115 Corequisite(s): none

-RESP 160 Pharmacology
+RESP 160 Pharmacology 2 cr.